What Are the Side Effects of Statins? Your Guide to Safety

 Monitor for Symptoms

-Pay close attention to your body for any new or unusual symptoms, especially muscle aches, weakness, or unexplained fatigue.
-Early detection is key.
+Pay attention to your body and report any new or worsening symptoms, especially muscle pain, weakness, or unusual fatigue, to your doctor promptly.
+Early detection allows for timely adjustments.

 4